-- 1.7.1 Calibration - a.
-The laboratory shall have documented procedures for calibration, verification, and quality control of support equipment including conductivity meters, oxygen meters, pH meters, hygrometers, and other similar measurement instruments.
-These procedures shall refer to applicable reference methods. - b.
-For instruments that are continuous monitors, such as in-line specific conductance meters: - i.
-The laboratory shall document acceptable calibration verification at least once a month. - ii.
-An initial calibration shall be performed if a continuing calibration is unacceptable, or when the instrument is being returned to service after having been taken off line. - 1.7.2 Continuing Calibration
+- 1.7.1 Calibration - 1.7.1.1 The laboratory shall have documented procedures for calibration, verification, and quality control of support equipment including conductivity meters, oxygen meters, pH meters, hygrometers, and other similar measurement instruments.
+These procedures shall refer to applicable reference methods. - 1.7.1.2 For instruments that are continuous monitors, such as in-line specific conductance meters: - a.
+The laboratory shall document acceptable calibration verification at least once a month. - b.
+An initial calibration shall be performed if a continuing calibration is unacceptable, or when the instrument is being returned to service after having been taken off-line. - 1.7.2 Continuing Calibration